tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 }
 ~~~

-For example client identifiers are given by fixing a range and calling 'identifier':
+For example client identifiers are given by fixing a range and calling
+'identifier':

 ~~~
 struct {
     uint8 start;
     uint8 end<0...255>;
-} X509ClientIdentityRange
+} X509ClientIDRange

-fn client_identifier(CertificateChain cert_chain, X509ClientIdentityRange range) {
+fn client_identifier(CertificateChain cert_chain, X509ClientIDRange range) {
     return identifier(cert_chain, range.start, range.end)
 }
 ~~~

 ### X.509 Account Identifiers

 Many messaging systems use of multi-client (e.g. multi-device) accounts.
+Account
-Account identifiers are calculated just like client identifiers but for the Account Identity range.
+identifiers are calculated like client identifiers but based on the certificate
+at the Accoun Identity offset (instead of Client Identity range).

 ~~~
-struct {
-    uint8 start;
-    uint8 end<0...255>;
+uint8 X509AccountIDOffset;
-} X509AccountIdentityRange

-fn acount_identifier(CertificateChain cert_chain, X509AccountIdentityRange range) {
+fn acount_identifier(CertificateChain cert_chain, X509AccountIDOffset offset) {
-    return identifier(cert_chain, range.start, range.end)
+    return identifier(cert_chain, offset, offset)
 }
 ~~~

-The Account Identity range strictly succeeds the Client Identity range in the certificate chain counting from the leaf certificate up.
+The Account Identity offset strictly succeeds the Client Identity range in the
+certificate chain counting from the leaf certificate up.

 ~~~
-X509AccountIdentityRange.start > X509ClientIdentityRange.end
+X509AccountIDOffset > X509ClientIDRange.end
 ~~~~

 ### X.509 Domain Identifiers

-Federated messaging systems often associate accounts with a domain (e.g. that of a home server hosting the account).
-Domain identifiers are calculated just like client identifiers but for the Domain Identity range.
+Federated messaging systems often associate accounts with a domain (e.g. that of
+a home server hosting the account).
+Domain identifiers are calculated just like
+Account Identifiers but using the Domain Identity offset in place of the Account
+Identity offset.

 ~~~
-struct {
-    uint8 start;
-    uint8 end<0...255>;
+uint8 X509DomainIDOffset;
-} X509DomainIdentityRange

-fn domain_identifier(CertificateChain cert_chain, X509DomainIdentityRange range) {
+fn domain_identifier(CertificateChain cert_chain, X509DomainIDOffset offset) {
-    return identifier(cert_chain, range.start, range.end)
+    return identifier(cert_chain, offset, offset)
 }
 ~~~

-The Domain Identity range strictly succeeds the Client Identity range in the certificate chain counting from the leaf certificate up.
+The Domain Identity range strictly succeeds the Client Identity range in the
+certificate chain counting from the leaf certificate up.

 ~~~
-X509DomainIdentityRange.start > X509ClientIdentityRange.end
+X509DomainIDOffset > X509ClientIDRange.end
 ~~~~

-When Account identifiers are used then the Domain Identity range must also strictly succeed the Account Identity range.
+When Account identifiers are used then the Domain Identity range must also
+strictly succeed the Account Identity range.

 ~~~
-X509DomainIdentityRange.start > X509AccountIdentityRange.end
+X509DomainIDOffset > X509AccountIDRange.end
 ~~~~